White Chicken Chili

 - 2 cups chicken broth, store bought or homemade

 - cubed avocado

 - corn tortilla strips or crumbled tortilla chips

 - In a large soup pot, heat the oil over medium heat.
-Add the onion and cook, stirring, until the onion has softened, 2 minutes.
-Add the green pepper and jalapeño and sauté another 2 minutes.
+Add the onion and cook, stirring, until the onion has softened, 4 minutes.
+Add the green pepper and jalapeño and cook another 2 minutes.

-- Add the chicken and season the meat with salt.
-Cook, stirring occasionally, until it is opaque and loses its raw pink color, 4 to 5 minutes.
+- Add the chicken and season with salt.
+Cook, stirring until the chicken is opaque and loses its raw pink color, for about 4 to 5 minutes.
 If using rotisserie chicken, just give the ingredients a stir and move on to the next step.

 - Add the garlic, spices and green chilis and stir.
 Add the drained beans and chicken broth and bring to a low boil.
-Simmer the chili for 20 minutes on low, uncovered, so the chili thickens and the liquid reduces slightly.
+Cook the chili, covered, for 20 minutes on low heat, uncovered, so the chili thickens and the liquid reduces slightly.
 Stir occasionally.

 - Use a potato masher or immersion blender in a couple spots to break up some of the beans and help thicken the chili.
 Serve warm topped with optional garnishes.